abevoelker/abl-email-client/README.md

 I can't guarantee this works as I no longer have an ABL development environment to test it with.
 I'm fairly certain that the Unix algorithm works, at least (assuming you have the `mail` command available).
-I had started to work on a actual socket-level SMTP client implementation, but didn't get a chance to finish it (the relevant in-progress files are `SendEmailSocket.cls` and `SocketReader.p`).
+I had started to work on an actual socket-level SMTP client implementation, but didn't get a chance to finish it (the relevant in-progress files are `SendEmailSocket.cls` and `SocketReader.p`).
 I had also considered writing a Windows-specific algorithm, possibly wrapping the command-line `bmail`